ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/git-server.md

 The end result is to automatically copy the most recent version of your app to the server directory `/srv/www/` after every Git push.
 We'll give this a try at the end of the next article.

+**Next:** The next article covers Git setup on your development machine.

 {{< deploy-laravel/navbar >}}